 - energy generating facilities.

-A proposal is also considered state significant development if it:
+A proposal is considered state significant if it:

 - is over a certain size

-In addition, development on identified sites can be considered state significant.
-Identified sites include Sydney Olympic Park, Darling Harbour, the Bays Precinct and Barangaroo.
+Development on identified sites can also be considered state significant.
+Examples include Sydney Olympic Park, Darling Harbour, the Bays Precinct and Barangaroo.

-The full list of SSD types and identified sites can be viewed in Schedules 1 and 2 of Chapter 2 of the Planning Systems SEPP.
+SSD types and sites are listed in schedules 1 and 2 of chapter 2 of State Environmental Planning Policy (Planning Systems) 2021.

 The Minister for Planning may also ‘call in’ development proposals if a proposal is considered to be of state significance.

-We’re changing the way we charge applicants fees for assessment.
+We’ve changed the way we charge applicants fees for assessment.
 All applicants have to pay a fee to have their application assessed by the department.
-Our practice to date has been consistent with case law, which allows for application fees to be paid up to the point of determination.
+Our practice had been consistent with case law, which allows for application fees to be paid up to the point of determination.

-From 1 July 2021, all SSD applications, including modifications, will require payment before they can be considered lodged.
-This new way of working provides certainty and consistency to applicants by aligning the timing of payment for development applications.
+From 1 July 2021, all SSD applications, including modifications, require payment before they can be considered lodged.
+This provides certainty and consistency to applicants by aligning the timing of payment for development applications.

-To minimise delays, it is important to make sure information supplied is complete and correct when an application is submitted.
-This includes, providing a Quantity Surveyor’s Report, where required, to support the Capital Investment Value cited in the application.
+To minimise delays, it is important to make sure the information you supply to us is complete and correct when an application is submitted.
+This includes, providing a quantity surveyor’s report, where required, to support the capital investment value cited in the application.

 All SSD applications are listed on the department's major projects website.
 The application and all supporting information are available to view online.
 The website's tracking system identifies what stage a project is up to in the assessment process.

-The department’s assessment report and the application determination (including conditions of consent or reasons for refusal) are also made available to view on that major projects website.
+Our assessment report and the application determination (including conditions of consent or reasons for refusal) are also made available on the major projects website.

 How to lodge a state significant development application